 GASB Statement No. 38, Certain Financial Statement Note Disclosures, requires disclosure of significant receivable balances not expected to be collected within one year of the date of the financial statements.
-As of June 30, 2021, amounts are aggregated into account receivables line for certain funds and aggregated columns.
-Accounts receivable, net on June 30, 2021, includes the following:
+As of June 30, 2024.
+As of June 30, 2024 the House of Representative does not have account receivable amount.